 Bacteriophage Immunoprecipitation Sequencing (PhIP-Seq) is a powerful new method of multiplexed analysis that combines DNA high-throughput sequencing with next-generation proteomics.
 PhIP-Seq allows researchers to determine what antibodies were created by an individual’s unique history of immune exposures.
-Our PhIP-Seq assay is the highest-coverage antigen-specific assay ever developed, able to detect antibodies versus every known human protein or virus as overlapping long peptides.
+PhIP-Seq is the highest-coverage antigen-specific assay yet developed, able to detect antibodies versus virtually any antigen via overlapping long peptides.

 PhIP-Seq was developed at Harvard University in 2011.
-This work created HuScan™, a synthetic representation of the complete human proteome as a T7 bacteriophage display library.
-They built upon this work in 2015, by creating VirScan™, a synthetic representation of the complete human virome: the universe of known infectious viruses.
+This work created a synthetic representation of the complete human proteome as a T7 bacteriophage display library.
+They built upon this work in 2015 by creating a synthetic representation of the complete human virome: the universe of known infectious viruses.

 Since then, PhIP-Seq has been used to perform revolutionary immune profiling on people suffering from measles, multiple sclerosis, diabetes, rheumatoid arthritis, and more.
-By sequencing millions of DNA strands at once, CDI’s PhIP-Seq is a powerful technology that helps scientists determine the immune system’s role in complex disease non-invasively, quickly, and at a low cost.
+CDI Labs was the first company to commercialize PhIP-Seq technology.